rubynetti/blog/_i18n/en/_posts/2018-04-16-rails-basic-dockerfile.md

 author: Giacomo Bertoldi
 ---

-The Dockerfile is a simple text file that set the steps to build the Docker _image_ for our service.
+The Dockerfile is a simple text file that define the steps to build a Docker _image_ for a service.

 Every instruction in it constitutes a layer on top of which the subsequent are built.
 You should avoid creating too many, but it's good for readability and reusability that you keep different concepts in different layers.